-- I connected the Speaker-out from the player to Line-In in my PC using a standard 3.5mm Stereo Audio Patch cable like the one shown below.
-The audio quality depends on the quality of the cable and the pins used, so buy the best looking one or a branded one that you can find in your local electronics store.
+- I connected the Speaker-out from the player to the Line-In in my PC using a standard 3.5mm Stereo Audio Patch cable like the one shown below.
+The audio quality depends on the quality of the cable and the pins used, so buy the best-looking one or a branded one that you can find in your local electronics store.

-- Recording quality turned to be good, but to set the correct volume level in the player and Mic-level in PC was tricky.
-That part took me few hours to set it right, too high the volume in the player then you can listen to the audio in your PC speakers but nothing gets recorded and too low the recorded song can’t be heard while playing back.
+- The recording quality turned out to be good, but setting the correct volume level in the player and Mic-level in the PC was tricky.
+That part took me a few hours to set it right, too high the volume in the player then you can listen to the audio in your PC speakers but nothing gets recorded and too low the recorded song can’t be heard while playing back.

-- Setup Line-In as default “Recording Device” in Windows.
-This can be done in Windows Vista by Right-Clicking on the Speaker system tray icon (bottom-right before time) and select “Recording Devices”.
+- Setup Line-In as the default “Recording Device” in Windows.
+This can be done in Windows Vista by Right-Clicking on the Speaker system tray icon (bottom-right before time) and selecting “Recording Devices”.
 Then in the dialog box (as shown below) that appears Right-Click and select “Set as Default Device”.
-You might want to double-click on the Line-in Icon and adjust the audio-levels for fine-tuning.
+You might want to double-click on the Line-in Icon and adjust the audio levels for fine-tuning.
 If everything is working well, then when you play something in your player you will see the bars on the right-hand side of the Line-In row moving up and down.

-Part 2 of this story happened about six months back when during my trip to the USA in June ’08 I had purchased a device to make the conversion easier.
+Part 2 of this story happened about six months back when during my trip to the USA in June ’08 I purchased a device to make the conversion easier.
 The device was ION Audio’s Tape2PC.
 I saw it online and ordered through Amazon for $130 or so.
-The device claimed to make it easier for converting the tapes to MP3 using bundled software and the USB connection (so no cable hunting).
-I presumed the software does auto rewinding to the beginning of cassette, identifying each track automatically and auto-reverse once one side of the tape is over so that we don’t need to babysit during the entire tape.
+The device claimed to make it easier to convert the tapes to MP3 using bundled software and the USB connection (so no cable hunting).
+I presumed the software does auto-rewinding to the beginning of the cassette, identifying each track automatically and auto-reversing once one side of the tape is over so that we don’t need to babysit during the entire tape.